Class: cCJCommandBarSystem

 Using a Tabbed Workspace Interface

-Tabbed workspace views provide an alternate style to the normal MDI view framework.
+Tabbed workspace views provides an alternate style to the normal MDI view Framework.
 When used, a workspace tab appears as part of the command bar.
 As views (dbView) are activated, a new tab is created for the view.
 The view itself will appear as a tabbed workspace view.
 This is very similar to how the Studio shows files when using tabbed workspaces.

 Set pbTabbedWorkspaces to True in your cCJCommandBarSystem object to enable tabbed workspaces.